drewjtaylor/formation-church-react/README.md

 For now the "Staff Login" button at the top right measures the user inputs against a temporary "dummy" list.
 If the user is found in the list, they are signed in.
 Otherwise, an alert pops up advising the username/password was invalid, and they should contact admin if they believe they should be added as staff.

 Eventually this would change whether or not the user has access to certain elements--such as adding an event.

-The general public should not be able to add events, for example.
+### Future changes

+The biggest flaw here is that this project is all front-end.
+Any connections to a database are essentially theoretical at this point.
+It should be very doable, but one of my future projects is to host a node server with MongoDB, and actually set up a database to track events and users.